isovector/certainty-by-construction/src/book/8-structures.lagda.md

 Solution

 :   ```agda
-  not-hom₂ : IsMonoidHom not
-  preserves-ε not-hom₂ = refl
-  preserves-∙ not-hom₂ false b = refl preserves-∙ not-hom₂ true b  = refl f-cong not-hom₂ a .a refl = refl
+  not-hom₂ : IsMonoidHom (mkMonoid false-or-monoid) (mkMonoid true-and-monoid) not preserves-ε not-hom₂ = refl preserves-∙ not-hom₂ false b = refl preserves-∙ not-hom₂ true b  = refl f-cong not-hom₂ refl = refl
     ```

 Perhaps you're beginning to see, if not yet the use, at least the importance of